-I was living a typical 24-yearold life in New York City when out of nowhere my vulva started burning.
+I was a typical 24-year old living life in New York City when out of nowhere I started having burning and pain in my vulvar region.
 I was so scared and confused by what was happening to my body.
 I started going to countless doctors, some of whom were gynecologists.
 Many said it was all in my head, nothing was wrong, or that they just didn’t have a solution.
 I was given medication for yeast infections, steroid creams and antihistamines, but nothing provided relief.
 Finally, I went to a vulvar pain support group.
-Although it was disheartening to hear some women’s stories, it was ultimately a great decision, because I got the names of two vulvar pain specialists in New York City.
-It really helped me to hear that there were medical practitioners who understood vulvar pain and offered treatments.
+Although it was disheartening to hear some of the women’s stories, it was ultimately a great decision, because I got the names of two vulvar pain specialists in New York City, who provided treatments that reduced my pain significantly.

 I went to one of the specialists and was diagnosed with vulvodynia and hypertonic (tight) pelvic floor muscles.
 My doctor explained that when the pelvic floor muscles get very tight, they can trigger a burning sensation.
 She prescribed an antidepressant and anticonvulsant for pain and gave me valium suppositories to help relax the pelvic floor muscles.